 Bail is a legal term familiar to most people due to crime-related television shows and movies.
-Most people understand that bail involves the temporary release of an accused person from police custody, under a set of conditions which may be financial or legal in nature.
+Most people understand that bail involves the temporary release of an accused person from police custody, under a set of conditions that may be financial or legal in nature.
 The concept of bail has been part of common law for nearly a thousand years since the provisions of the Statute of Westminster in 1275, and fortunately, the right to apply for bail remains a fundamental right held by each and every citizen in Australia today.

 What is Bail?